johnsosoka/site-johnsosoka-com/website/_posts/blog/2024-02-18-llm-memory.md

 **Note:** As a pattern, there is nothing stopping us from using an LLM to manage the persistence & retrieval of data.
 That is to say we can have one instance of an LLM that is responsible for managing the context window and another instance of an LLM that is responsible for having a conversation.
+I like to think of this as a "subconscious."
+That is, a reasoning layer that helps the LLM make decisions about what to remember and what to forget.

 - **Graph Databases**: Graph databases can be enormously powerful, particularly if the use case of your LLM is to manage relationships between entities or concepts.
 As messages "slide" out of the context window, they can be stored in a graph